breadboard-ai/breadboard/recipes/llm-concepts/few-shot/README.md

 # Few Shot

-This recipe demonstrates how to integrate few shot learning into a Breadboard using the PaLM API.
+This board demonstrates how to integrate few shot learning into a Breadboard using the PaLM API.
 While this can be done easily with a normal prompt, this board has two inputs: `few` and `prompt.
 This lets you more easily pull the two bits of data from two different sources

-## Running the Recipe
+## Running the Board

 ### Inputs